 Do everything you can to negotiate the debt and get it paid.
 Look into payment plans, medical credit cards, and ask family and friends for advice.

 You can even hire a professional to help.
+A knowledgeable consumer rights attorney can help.
 The bottom line is that you will have to pay the medical bills eventually.
 Do everything in your power to pay it sooner rather than later.
 It will save a lot of stress and worry for you if you do.